Skip to content

 update_task_statusReport progress

-complete_taskMark the current work as done
+complete_taskMark the current work as done, optionally with structured completion evidence

 request_human_inputAsk the user for a decision